dribnet/perceptionengines/README.md

   --outfile outputs/test_length10.jpg
 ```

 Templated output file names using variables are handy.
-SEQ will auto-increment when re-run. (run this one a few times)
+SEQ will auto-increment when re-run. (run this one a few times to get different versions)
 ```bash
 python render_images.py \
   --renderer lines1 \